joelouthan/theologic.us/content/posts/prayers/2020-07-06-am_prayers.md

 ## Daily

-On marriage: **Sarah, my love**
+On marriage: **Sarah, my love** bless and keep her.
+Continue to do your will I my wife.
+Draw her nearer to you.

-On true friendship: **For my Jonathan**
+On true friendship: **For my Jonathan** I pray and bless him today.

-On sanctification: **Lord, help me to gentle, patient, and tender like you**
+On sanctification: **Lord, help me to gentle, patient, and tender like you** have your way in me

-On holiness: **Lord, as you draw me closer, please Lord please stop making everything about me.
+On holiness: Lord, as you draw me closer, please Lord please stop making everything about me.
 I still see lust on my heart and I still want to look at every woman not my wife.
 World is telling me lies.
 But you have gave me eyes for my wife anything.
 One day you will remove the foolish, prideful, lustful instincts and thoughts in thinking every woman is after me.
 I am a fool and a sinner.
 Every day I will repent.
 Discipline your son as you see fit but make me more like your Son.
 Do not let your Spirit depart from me.
 Amen.

 On prophesying: **Lord, let me preach your gospel, die, and then be forgotten**